Blazored/Home/README.md

 ---

-Please use this repo to raise issues for new projects or raise issues which span multiple projects.
+Please use this repo to raise issues for new projects or issues which span multiple projects.